zopefoundation/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

       '--test-path', '/sample-buildout/demo',
       ])

+Now that out tests use a specified working directory, their designated part directory is gone:

+    >>> ls(sample_buildout, 'parts')

 If we need to specify default options, we can use the defaults option.
 For example, Zope 3 applications typically define test suites